HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_exampleuse.md

 for a multi-port NIC.
 * **Qualifier:** The fifth section is optional, and describes the logical protocol (for example, IPv4, IPv6, and iSCSI).

-The Structured Boot String information is part of the `BootSources[]property` in the `HpServerBootSettings` object and the `StructuredName` property in the `HpServerPciDevice` object.

 ### UEFI boot structured name string examples
 **Table 1 Examples**